huaminghuangtw/Weekly-Mindware-Update/2024/temp.md

 There is never enough time to do everything, but there is always enough time to do the most important thing.

-Probabilistical Thinking (機率型思維): having a willingness to always ask questions like “What else might happen?”, “What could happen next?”, “What if we're wrong?” and to look at the full range of possibilities that might come to pass rather than to assume that things will go as planned. ↔ Deterministic Thinking (絕對型思維)
+Probabilistical Thinking (機率型思維): having a willingness to always ask questions like "What else might happen?", "What could happen next?", "What if we're wrong?" and to look at the full range of possibilities that might come to pass rather than to assume that things will go as planned. &harr; Deterministic Thinking (絕對型思維)

 Many successful people are terrible procrastinators and find it almost impossible to make themselves do anything they're not interested in.

 The way you speak to others is the way you speak to yourself.

-Personal growth is not a matter of learning new information but of unlearning old limits. → Reflect more.
+Personal growth is not a matter of learning new information but of unlearning old limits. &rarr; Reflect more.

 A ship in harbor is safe — but that is not what ships are built for.